moranneil/Fundamentals-of-Data-Analysis-Assessment-2019/README.md

 # Fundamentals-of-Data-Analysis-Assessment-2019
 ### Semester 2: Fundamentals of Data Analysis Module, Assessment 2019 Repository<br>
 <br>
 The notebook describes the tips dataset.
 The notebook is broken up in to three main sections below.
-In each section there are a a number of headings and sub headings.<br>
+In each section there are a a number of headings and sub headings.
+The notebook runs from top to bottom sequentially.<br>

 In the first section we import the dataset from a URL using seaborn.
 Descriptive statics are plotted and discussed<br>